Fasci Italiani di Combattimento: Reorientation and rise

 After the disastrous results in the November 1919 election, the membership of the Fasci dwindled, with fewer than 4,000 members left by the end of the year.
 Mussolini briefly considered leaving politics, emigrating away from Italy and pursuing a career in writing fiction.
 However, it soon became apparent that the newly elected parliament was unable to form any governing coalition.
 The largest party were the Socialists, a situation that alarmed the conservatives and made them seek new political allies to block any potential socialist government.
-Mussolini saw an opportunity to re-orient the Fasci towards an alliance with the traditional political right and decided to remain in politics.
+Mussolini saw an opportunity to re-orient the Fasci away from the left and towards an alliance with the traditional political right.

 Through a newspaper campaign in favour of increased armaments and a larger merchant marine, Mussolini and the Fasci gained new subsidies from business groups.
 They also declared themselves in support of Gabriele D'Annunzio's seizure of power in the city of Fiume, and asked for public donations to support D'Annunzio.
 This money never reached D'Annunzio and was appropriated by the Fasci for their own purposes.
 During the Biennio Rosso, in the summer of 1920, a wave of strikes and factory occupations by socialist workers further persuaded industrialists and landowners to provide financial support to the fascist movement.
 The Fasci established new branches across the country and greatly expanded their paramilitary militia known as the blackshirts.
 Under the pretence of saving the country from communism, they launched a wave of violence in the winter of 1920–21.

 By the autumn of 1920, the Fasci had shifted focus to the countryside, where they presented themselves as the most determined opposition to the socialists and the only ones willing to engage in acts of violence.
 The fascists recruited heavily from the countryside, and their membership grew tenfold during the last seven months of 1920.
 They increasingly made use of squads partially composed of military veterans and often led by former army officers to carry out "punitive expeditions" to sack socialist headquarters and break up trade unions.